 Other Income (Expense), Net.
-Other income (expense), net reflects foreign currency remeasurement adjustments and gains and losses on the disposal of fixed assets.
+Other income (expense), net consists primarily of foreign currency remeasurement adjustments as well as other non-operating income and expenses.

 Provision for Income Taxes.
 Provision for income taxes includes both domestic and foreign income taxes at the applicable statutory rates adjusted for non-deductible expenses (including a portion of our stock compensation), research and development tax credits and other permanent differences.